Jessica Barden: Career

 Also in 2017, Barden began starring in the Channel 4 and Netflix dark comedy-drama The End of the F***ing World as Alyssa, a role she would play for both series.
 She starred in the 2018 films The New Romantic, and Scarborough.
 For the latter, she was nominated for Best Supporting Actress at the British Independent Film Awards, and National Film Awards UK.
 She won the IMDb Breakout Star Award, and was named a 2018 BAFTA Breakthrough Brit.

 Barden appeared in the 2019 music videos for Conan Gray's "Maniac" and Ozzy Osbourne's "Under the Graveyard", as well as the film Jungleland and the Australian Foxtel series Lambs of God.
 She had lead roles in the 2020 films Holler and Pink Skies Ahead.

 In January 2021, it was announced Barden had been cast as Jane in the 2022 Netflix thriller Pieces of Her, an adaptation of Karin Slaughter's novel of the same name.
 She has upcoming roles in the ITV romantic comedy-drama You & Me and the football film An Unsuitable Game.

-In May 2024, Barden was cast as Young Valya Harkonnen in Dune: Prophecy.
+In May 2024, Barden was cast as Young Valya Harkonnen (played by Emily Watson later in life) in the HBO series Dune: Prophecy.

+Barden portrayed Victoria Wood in the 2026 documentary film Becoming Victoria Wood.

+Barden provides vocals on the track "Finding Money" on the 2025 album We Will Annihilate Our Enemies by London band Real Lies.

 Personal life

 Barden married Jungleland director Max Winkler in March 2021.
 On 19 October 2021, Barden announced she had given birth to their first child, a daughter.
+On 13 December 2024, Barden announced the birth of their second child.

 Barden has opened up about her experiences with anxiety and therapy.

-In a 2023 interview with The Daily Telegraph, Barden spoke out against "working class tourism" in acting and posh actors who approach working class roles with a condescending or ignorant attitude, specifically calling out Emma Corrin for wanting to do a "gritty" film with an "outrageous accent".
+In a 2023 interview with The Daily Telegraph, Barden spoke out against "working class tourism" in acting and against middle and upper class actors who approach working class roles with a condescending or ignorant attitude, specifically calling out Emma Corrin for wanting to do a "gritty" film with an "outrageous accent".